ibm-cloud-docs/vpc/load-balancers.md

 Private Path NLBs are required when service consumer and service provider reside an different VPCs and there is a need to keep network traffic on a private path that never intersects with the public internet.
 These load balancers offer a high level of fault tolerance including resilience to a zone failure, and are highly scalable (millions of requests/second) and performant.
 {: important}

-A consumer's ability to access a PPNLB requires creation of a VPE which is gated by the provider's approval in a [Private Path service](/docs/vpc?topic=vpc-private-path-service-intro).
+A consumer's ability to access a Private Path NLB requires creation of a VPE which is gated by the provider's approval in a [Private Path service](/docs/vpc?topic=vpc-private-path-service-intro).
 So provider has granular control over who may access their service.

 For more information, see the [Private Path solution guide](/docs/private-path).